Mastering Revit Project Management: An Intermediate to Advanced Guide

 Learn More

 The ultimate goal for this class is to provide BIM managers and project managers with the tools necessary to effectively and efficiently run a BIM project.
-At the end of this course, you will have the tools necessary to explain the benefits of BIM throughout the lifecycle of a project, create an integrated Revit model with Revit and other miscellaneous CAD files, demonstrate techniques for class detection in Revit, and produce high-quality digital redlines.
+At the end of this course, you will have the tools necessary to explain the benefits of BIM throughout the lifecycle of a project, create an integrated Revit model combining Revit and other miscellaneous CAD files, demonstrate techniques for clash detection in Revit, and produce high-quality digital redlines.
 In the next video, we will look at the role of the project manager and how it relates to a BIM project.

 photo of Michael Wilson